How An “Emergency Medical Condition” Can Affect Your Right To No-Fault Benefits

 The appellate court came down in favor of the insurance company, i.e., that no-fault benefits were capped at $2,500.
 The Fifth District noted that two other Florida appellate courts, as well as the U.S. 11th Circuit Court of Appeals, had previously reached the same conclusion when confronted with this identical question.
 In short, the statute required an affirmative determination to trigger the higher benefit amount.
 As such, the insurance company here was entitled to summary judgment dismissing the hospital’s lawsuit seeking additional payment.

 Speak with a Florida Personal Injury Lawyer Today

 Just because you think your insurance company will provide a certain amount of coverage following an accident, that is not always what will happen in practice.
 That is why it is important to work with an experienced Boynton Beach car accident attorney who can represent you when dealing with insurance companies.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.